Carol Smillie: 1982–2010: Model

 In her early years, Smillie worked the exhibition circuit and was an occasional lingerie model.
 Smillie was allegedly one of the Tennent's Lager girls (a Scottish marketing promotion that put pictures of young women on the backs of cans of lager).
-Smillie denied a role in The Independent newspaper on 2 October 2006.
+Smillie denied having had this role in The Independent newspaper on 2 October 2006.

 Smillie has continued to model occasionally since her rise to fame.
 Between 2007 and 2010 Smillie was the figurehead model for the Scottish company The Edinburgh Woollen Mill.

 1994 and 2009: Radio

 In 1994, Smillie presented a holiday show for BBC Radio 5 Live called Carol Smillie's Blue Skies, featuring reports from various worldwide destinations and holiday tips for would be travellers.

 In June 2009, Smillie appeared in the BBC Radio Scotland comedy sketch show Ellis and Clarke.
 Smillie appeared in a number of sketches in the 30-minute production playing herself, in which she and the members of the cast parodied her television personality.
 The show was broadcast on BBC Radio Scotland on 5 June 2009.

 On Bank Holiday 31 August 2009, Smillie hosted her own Radio show on 105.2 Smooth Radio, a Scottish Independent Local Radio station broadcasting to Glasgow and the surrounding area.